tradingstrategy-ai/docs/source/running/strategy-deployment.rst

 - You need set up a Python environment using Poetry

-Then you can run `trade-executor` as: python
+Then you can run `trade-executor` as Python application:

 .. code-block:: shell

     trade-executor hello